adfinis/adsy-trainings/kubernetes-workshop/6001_basics/modul_basics_6001_01_slides.md

 De facto standard for deploying applications

-* manages multiple iterations of an application
+* Manages multiple iterations of an application
-* based on ReplicaSets
+* Based on ReplicaSets
-* allows rollback of deployments
+* Allows rollback of deployments

 ## Persistent Volume Claim

 Requests for persistent Storage

-- Automatic provisioning in Azure Cloud
+* Automatic provisioning in Azure Cloud
-- Different requirements via StorageClass
+* Different requirements via StorageClass

 ## Namespace

 Separation of costumers/environments

 * Ressource Quotas
-* all resources are attached to a namespace
+* All resources are attached to a namespace
 * RBACᵝ makes sharing of namespaces possible

 # Common CLI commands